 In the late 1990s, the American Board of Medical Specialties (ABMS) created the Task Force on Competence to assure that all certified specialists maintain satisfactory, up-to-date knowledge and skills throughout the span of their careers.
-All 24 ABMS member Boards, including the ABNS, agreed to develop a Maintenance of Certification (MOC) program or modify their recertification programs in that model.
-The expectation of MOC is that training and acquisition of medical practice knowledge and skill will begin in medical school, be enhanced in residency, and maintained throughout a specialist’s career.
+All 24 ABMS member boards, including the ABNS, agreed to develop a continuous certification (CC) program or modify their recertification programs in that model.
+The expectation of CC is that training and acquisition of medical practice knowledge and skill will begin in medical school, be enhanced in residency and maintained throughout a specialist’s career.

-ABNS Directors realized that neurosurgeons would soon be required by regulatory bodies to participate in an MOC process.
-Recently the public, payors, health care organizations, and governmental agencies have called for periodic recertification of specialists.
+ABNS directors realized that neurosurgeons would soon be required by regulatory bodies to participate in a CC process.
+Recently the public, payors, health care organizations and governmental agencies have called for periodic recertification of specialists.
 Consequently, development of the ABNS program was unanimously endorsed.
-Directors committed to making available to Diplomates a meaningful and practical MOC program, one that would take into account the concerns of Diplomates and the needs of the public.
-In addition, it must meet Board standards, as well as those established by the ABMS.
+Directors committed to creating a meaningful and practical CC program that would consider diplomates concerns and the needs of the public.
+In addition, the CC program must meet ABNS and ABMS standards.
 The program was rolled out in 2006.

-MOC fees are set in a manner intended solely to cover the costs of the MOC process.
-More generally, the ABNS endeavors to operate on an approximately “break even” basis and sets its fees and assessments to candidates and Diplomates accordingly.
-Furthermore, the ABNS does not profit from the sale or participation in any courses or publications related to MOC.
+CC fees are set in a manner intended solely to cover the costs of the CC process.
+The ABNS endeavors to operate on an approximately “breakeven” basis and sets its fees and assessments to candidates and diplomates accordingly.
+The ABNS does not profit from the sale or participation in any courses or publications related to CC.